Submission Guidelines

 SUBMIT YOUR MANUSCRIPT HERE

-Please note that articles submitted to the journal are required to pay an Article Publishing Charge (APC) of $2000/EUR2000 on acceptance, unless a waiver has been granted.
+Please note that articles submitted to the journal are required to pay an Article Publishing Charge (APC) of US$2800 on acceptance, unless a waiver has been granted.
 All papers will be published under an open access license.
 More information on this APC can be found here.

 Before submitting please make sure that your article fits into the Aims and Scope: The primary focus of any submitted work should always be on Parkinson's disease or atypical parkinsonism.
 Research studies that focus on more heterogeneous populations, and where Parkinson's disease or parkinsonism is included merely as one of various conditions, and that do not have an explicit focus on issues related specifically to Parkinson's disease, will not be considered for publication.